shambhavik14/D-lang/Assignment3_Debugging/README.md

 *TODO*: Please edit the following information in your assignment

 * Name: Shambhavi Kulkarni
-* How many hours did it take you to complete this assignment?
+* How many hours did it take you to complete this assignment? part 1 and part 2 took 2 hours.
+Due to gdb issue in windows and other installation issues warmup took several hours
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+I attended Juan's office hours
 * Did you use any external resources?
-  * (tbd if any)
+  * (tbd if any) D documentation
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?